guardian/commercial/README.md

     `yarn serve`

-## Testing locally with DCR
+### Testing locally with DCR

+To run the unit tests:

+`yarn test`

+To run the Playwright e2e tests:

 Follow the steps above to run DCR against the local bundle.

-To run the Playwright e2e tests:

 `yarn playwright:run` will run the tests on the command line